Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 bindsym $mod+w exec ddspawn surfdd
 ```

-If you want you can not add this file to a git bare repo and store it\share it using GIT.
+If you want you can now add this bookmark file to a git bare repo and store\share it using GIT to other machines.
-In following posts i will write about how to store configfiles also refered to as dotfiles using this method.
+In following posts i will write about how to store configfiles also refered to as dotfiles using this method, so stay tuned!.
-And even create a systemd job that will automaticly sync them between machines so that you can have a identical worksurface on any given machine.
+And even create a systemd job that will automaticly sync them between machines so that you can have a identical workflow on any given machine with minimum hazzle of setting it up.